Global Inflammation Think Tank

 Professor of Medicine, Chief, Division of Pulmonary, Critical Care, and Sleep Medicine and Senior Director, Clinical Research Strategy and Growth, University of Arizona College of Medicine-Phoenix; Physician Executive Director, Banner - University Lung Institute

-Professor, Department of Medicine, Karolinska Institute and the Royal Swedish Academy of Sciences
+Secretary General, Royal Swedish Academy of Sciences

 Istituto Clinico Humanitas;